 Write down these points so they are crystal clear to you.
 Read other people’s books for inspiration and to discover what you should avoid as a writer.

 The next step to becoming a publishing success is to plan out your book.
 Narrow down your subject, and then divide it into chapters.
 Each chapter should address a specific aspect of the problem your book is going to solve.
 In each chapter, break the specific aspect down into several parts.

 This will help your readers take in your information a bit at a time instead of overwhelming them with every bit of information clogging up the pages until they feel like they’re about to go blind.
 It’s not quite spoon-feeding the information to your readers, but it is close.

 2 Keys To Becoming A Publishing Success

 The next two steps are obvious.
 Write your book and then revise it.
 And then revise it again.
 And perhaps again.
 Of course, writing is extremely hard, and writing a book can seem like an impossible task.
 There are many books out there that give you guidelines to help you become familiar – and even love – the process of writing and revision.
 Find a number of books about writing.
-Better yet, find a number of books about writing the specific type of book you aspire to write.
+Better yet, find a number of books about writing the specific type of book you spire to write.

 These can serve as roadmaps on your writing journey.

 Once you’ve written your eBook and revised it at least twice, show it to someone else whose opinion you respect.
 If you’re lucky enough to know a good editor, see if you have something to barter for him or her to go through your manuscript.
 Or join a writing group and let the other members critique your work.

 Then take all these ideas from other people, and revise your manuscript one last time.
 And then stop!
 Put down that pen!
 Get your hands off the keyboard!